yihui/hugo-xmag/README.md

 Most features can be configured through `config.toml`, and a few can be enabled by custom layouts.
 Please see the detailed documentation on the [About](https://xmag.yihui.name/about/) page of the theme website.
 The source code is available [on Github](https://github.com/yihui/hugo-xmag) (MIT license).

+## Quickstart guide

+**Watch out** The standard [Quickstart Guide](https://gohugo.io/getting-started/quick-start/) fails.
+In Step 3 do not proceed past `git init`.

+Then, to install this theme in your Hugo site

+1. Download this repo and unzip it
+1. Change directory to the site root
+1. Copy the downloaded theme into `themes/`: `cp -r ~/Downloads/hugo-mag-master themes/hugo-mag`
+1. Copy the example site into your site root: `cp -r themes/hugo-mag/exampleSite .`

+Now resume the Quickstart Guide at Step 5.

 [![Screenshot](https://github.com/yihui/hugo-xmag/raw/master/images/screenshot.png)](https://xmag.yihui.name)